Traditional marketing is dead, long live ambassador marketing!

 Love him or hate him, but that's a very impressive number most marketeers can only dream of.

-Having a strong online presence not only creates thought leadership for your organization, but it also decreases the cost of your marketing by a lot.
+Having a strong online presence not only creates thought leadership for your organisation, but it also decreases the cost of your marketing by a lot.

 And that's why ambassador marketing is becoming more important each day.